avnet-iotconnect/iotc-lora-demos/docs/iotc-gateway-onboard.md

-# LoRaWAN Gateway Setup and Onboarding into IoTConnect
+# LoRaWAN Gateway Setup and Onboarding into /IOTCONNECT

 ## Create a LoRaWAN Gateway
 To create a LoRaWAN gateway device for your organization, follow these steps:

 1.  **Access the Gateway Configuration:**

-    -   From the left navigation menu in IoTConnect, hover over the **Devices** module.
+    -   From the left navigation menu in IOTCONNECT, hover over the **Devices** module.
     -   Click on **Wireless Device**.
 2.  **Create a Gateway:**